 Referred pain is pain that is felt away from the actual site of the problem.
 An example is a gall bladder problem that can give you pain in your shoulder blade.
 The most well known example is a heart attack which may be felt as pain in the left arm.

 Muscles and joints can refer pain in a similar way for example a facet joint strain can give you pain in the buttock.
-This can be very confusing but an experienced clinician can usually spot it.
+This can29-Jul-2017ly spot it.

 This whole thing is further complicated if you have chronic lower back pain, as the way your body responds to pain changes if you have had it for a while.
 If you have chronic pain bear in mind that it is very difficult indeed to pin point the exact cause of the problem.